-In the heat of writing initial draft, it is easy to not tie sections and chapters together sufficiently.
+In the heat of writing the initial draft it is easy to not tie sections and chapters together sufficiently.
 Now the analyst writes and rewrites these transitions.
-He makes sure of the directions of his explanations and bring into relief why and how each chapter goes in the direction it does.
-As he reworks he sees clearly that a concept which has been dropped can be working usefully in a forward position to enrich the analysis.
-And if it has not been used for 100 pages or so perhaps more illustration is warranted.
-Missing and messed transitions are easy to spot, with the perspective of a second or third trip through the writing.
+He makes sure of the directions of his explanations and brings into relief why and how each chapter goes in the direction it does.
+As he reworks, he sees clearly that a concept which has been dropped can be worked usefully in a forward position to enrich the analysis.
+And if it has not been used for 100 pages or so, perhaps more illustration is warranted.
+Missing and messed transitions are easy to spot with the perspective of a second or third trip through the writing.
 This polishing can be immensely gratifying.

 Lastly, it is sometimes useful during reworking to submit work to colleagues for opinions and critique.
 If this is too traumatic, the usefulness is neutralized.
-The analyst should be wary and submit to only those colleagues with sensitivity enough to be appreciative, delicate in suggestion, and knowledgeable enough to understand and give positive and possible suggestions, to the reworking.
+The analyst should be wary and submit only to those colleagues with sensitivity enough to be appreciative, delicate in suggestion, and knowledgeable enough to understand and give positive and possible suggestions to the reworking.

-Submitting drafts to journals is a good source of evaluations from the outside world or unchosen readers.
+Submitting drafts to journals is a good source of evaluation from the outside world of un-chosen readers.
 It is an excellent source of material for reworking to solve problems that derail the professional and layman public who do not know the meanings familiar to and often assumed as general by the grounded theorist.
-There is as yet no standardized sociology with respect to either method of paradigm.
+There is as yet no standardized sociology with respect to either method or paradigm.
 This freedom to do different kinds of sociology is a strength of our field and spawns growth in many directions.
 But it also forces accommodations to make grounded theory accessible to other sociologists with training in different methods and theorizing.
-Their critique should be seen in such light, not as "dumb", "deprecating", or "outrageous".
+Their critique should be seen in such light, not as "dumb," "deprecating," or "outrageous."